Icinga/icinga2/doc/10-icinga-template-library.md

 vmware_include          | **Optional.** Whitelist paths.
 No value defined as default. vmware_isregexp         | **Optional.** Treat blacklist and whitelist expressions as regexp. vmware_multiline        | **Optional.** Multiline output in overview.
 This mean technically that a multiline output uses a HTML **\<br\>** for the GUI.
-No value defined as default.
+No value defined as default. vmware_standbyok        | **Optional.** For storage systems where a standby multipath is ok and not a warning.
+Defaults to false.

 **vmware-esx-soap-vm-cpu**